All 6 Uses

 (Auto-generated)

-With such dexterity to incestuous sheets!†Scene 1.2 - That if you be honest and fair, your honesty should admit no
+Would have mourned longer!)†p.
+31.1 - That if you be honest and fair, your honesty should admit no discourse to your beauty.†

-discourse to your beauty.†Scene 3.1 * - Good my lord, put your discourse into some frame, and start
+- Good my lord, put your discourse into some frame and start not so wildly from my affair.†

-finger and thumb, give it breath with your mouth, and it will
+- Govern these ventages with your fingers and thumb, give it breath with your mouth, and it will discourse most eloquent music.†

-discourse most eloquent music.†Scene 3.2 - Alas, how is't with you,
+- Alas, how is 't with you,

-That you do bend your eye on vacancy,
+That you do bend your eye on vacancy

 Looking before and after, gave us not